vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 If you define the same attributes for multiple traits, the last one defined gets precedence of course.

 Last words of wisdom: Change is your constant companion—needing to change attributes or data types happens all the time.
 Design decisions like these evolve.
 Traits will ease the pain with that and helps you manage your data sets.
 Imagine if you’d have used an options hash for instantiation and that requirement totally changed.
 How many potential places in your tests might break and will now need attention?.
 Straight up, **trait** is a very effective tool for eliminating duplication in your test suite.
 But with all that convenience, don’t be lazy and forget your unit tests on the columns for your models that are represented by your traits!
 That way you give them the same amount of care as the barebones attributes needed for valid objects.

++ ### Final Thoughts

+There is a bit more to discover in FactoryGirl and I’m confident you are now more than well equipped to to put the pieces together when you need them.
+Have fun playing with this gem.
+I hope your TDD habits will benefit from it.

 {% img /images/Factory-Girl-Guide/Factory_Guide_Association_cropped.png %}